Benefits of Outdoor Activities

 Needless to say, my favorite season is spring and summer.
-I am born a winter baby in the middle of December, and while I enjoy winter with its snowcapped trees and fresh baked cookies, I still prefer spring and summer.
-Now, imagine walking in on a chilly sunny day and enjoying all the scents that linger in the air from a beautiful fall day with all its colorful trees and flowers.
+I am born a winter baby in the middle of December, and while I enjoy winter with its snowcapped trees and fresh-baked cookies, I still prefer spring and summer.
+Now, imagine walking on a chilly sunny day and enjoying all the scents that linger in the air from a beautiful fall day with all its colorful trees and flowers.
 My personal reason why I love spring and summer simply is because it makes it so easy to enjoy the many possible outdoor activities.

 But regardless of what season we enjoy most, we should aim to get our daily outdoor activity in and here is the reason why.

 Why outdoor exercises and mental health are connected.

 While it is well established that a healthy body and mind most often go together and that exercise can help anyone on a path to mental wellness, there are extra benefits when that exercise takes place in the great outdoors.
 Stress and anxiety respond well to having a physical outlet and even more so when time is taken to enjoy nature.